Wind Integration National Dataset Toolkit

 Processed Weather Modeling (WRF) Outputs

 This 0.5-PB subset contains 5-minute resolution data for 7 years on a uniform 2-km grid.
 Because of the size of this dataset, it is not publicly available at this time.
-Researchers who need full-resolution data from the WIND Toolkit should submit a request via the WIND Toolkit Special Data Request Form.
+Researchers who need full-resolution data from the WIND Toolkit should submit a detailed request using the contact information below.